DaevTech/Gruxi/README.md

 Grux is a web server focused on high performance and ease of administration.
 It has a built-in web interface to change settings, add websites etc. No more need for complicated configuration files with weird syntax.
 Written in high performance Rust.
 Supports PHP right out of the box.

+Grux is actively being developed & tested, so we are rolling out improvements and new features whenever we have a stable version.

 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/licenses/mit/)

-## State of development

-Grux is not yet production ready, as we are rather early in development.
-But it does work, so feel free to test it out :)

 ## Features